 We maintain a strategic investment and management committee and nine functional departments at our headquarters to manage our projects: asset business management; design and research; brand management and sales; cost management; investment and development; securities affairs; financial and capital management and the chairman's office.
 In addition, we established four regional centers as well as Anhui Hailiang and Ningbo Hailiang to manage our projects directly.
-The regional centers include the First Center covering our projects in Fujian Province, Guangzhou City and Hainan Province; the Second Center for our projects in Shanghai City, Jiangsu Province and Shandong Province, the Third Center our projects in Zhejiang Province, Hubei Province and Shanxi Province.
+The regional centers include the First Center covering our projects in Fujian Province, Guangzhou City and Hainan Province; the Second Center for our projects in Shanghai City, Jiangsu Province and Shandong Province, the Third Center our projects in Zhejiang Province, Jiaxing City and Hunan Province and the Fourth Center for our projects in Henan Province, Hubei Province and Shanxi Province.